microsoft/autogen/python/examples/README.md

 This directory contains examples of how to use AGNext.

+We provide examples that use pre-built agents and message types in the `chat` layer.
+These examples are intended for users who want to quickly create demos and experimenting with multi-agent design paterns.

+- `coder_reviewer.py`: using a coder and reviewer agents to implement the reflection pattern for code generation.
+- `illustrator_critics.py`: using an illustrator, critics and descriptor agent to implement the reflection pattern for image generation.
+- `chest_game.py`: using two chess player agents to demonstrate tool use and reflection on tool use.
+- `assistant.py`: a demonstration of how to use the OpenAI Assistant API to create a ChatGPT agent.
+- `software_consultancy.py`: a demonstration of multi-agent interaction using the group chat pattern.
+- `orchestrator.py`: a demonstration of multi-agent problem solving using the orchestrator pattern.

+We also provide examples that use only the `core`, `application`, and `components` layers.
+These examples are intended for advanced users who want to create custom agents and message types for building applications.

+- `inner_outer.py`: An example of how to create an inner and outer custom agent.
+- `chat_room.py`: An example of how to create a chat room of custom agents without a centralized orchestrator.

+## Running the examples

 First, you need a shell with AGNext and the examples dependencies installed.
 To do this, run:

 ```bash